rdotzlaw/COMP4710-Group-11/writeup.md

 	* So the column w/ data: ['M', 'F'] becomes [[1,0], [0,1]]
  * Use mlxtend.frequent_patterns.apriori to get frequent item sets

+Column Explanations
+All are pretty much self explanatory, except:
+ * TREAT ORAL: If the patient recieved **Oral Antiviral Medication** or not
+ * TREAT MONO: If the patient recieved **Monoclonal Antibody Treatments** or not

 Association Rules
  * Use mlxtend.frequent_patterns.association_rules to mine the frequent itemsets for ARs w/ a min confidence of 0.3
  * Filter the ARs for ones that have 'LONG_COVID_1' (implies long covid) or 'LONG_COVID_0' (implies NOT long covid)